alexbradd/cg-project-2023/seng/README.md

 2. Components are read and attached to entities sequentially in the same order as they are defined

    Keep an eye on which component searches for which during initialization.

-If you have circular dependencies, tough luck, find a way to remove them.
+If you stumble upon complex ordering dependencies between entities/components, have a look at using the `lateInit` method (explained in the following).

 ### Component system